josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 ### Where do we store our API key and other configuration details?

-Details like this won't be hardcoded inside the scripts, but instead they will reside on a external configuration file:
+Details like this won't be hardcoded inside the scripts, but instead they will reside on an external configuration file:

 ```shell
 (kismet_home) [josevnz@dmaf5 kismet_home]$ cat ~/.config/kodegeek/kismet_home/config.ini